Accessibility Policy and Multi-Year Accessibility Plan

 The Company is committed to fair and accessible employment practices.

-We will take reasonable steps to implement the following actions by January 1, 2016:
+We will take reasonable steps to implement the following actions:

 - The Company will notify the public and staff that, when requested, it will accommodate people with disabilities during the recruitment and assessment processes and when people are hired;